 The term “minimalism” first appeared in the middle of 1960s of the 20th century and mainly was used to describe sculptures of Robert Morris and Donald Judd.
 Since then, the meaning of this word widened, and now it’s used in different spheres, from fashion and music to design and architecture.

 By changing certain habits or even trying out new design trend like minimalism, you can lessen the stress in your life which is really good – mentally and physically.
 I mean, who likes being stressed anyways?
 Though, if a minimalist interior is new and kinda intimidating for you, don’t worry we’ve got you covered!

 Here are some quick tips that can help you achieve a minimalist bedroom:

 Have Sufficient Storage Space – Clutter is the enemy of minimalist design.
 Go for built-in cabinets and shelves.
-But, if that’s too much work, you can always invest in simple and neutral colored cabinets.
+But, if that is too much work, you can always invest in simple and neutral-colored cabinets.

 Patterns – What can make a minimalist bedroom look more put together is by creating repetition, arrange your decor in an equally spaced series to create a visual accent.

 Put up a photo wall.
 But, before doing so, take measurements and plan your project accordingly.
 Stick to your minimalist theme by having the same colored frames.
 This will also add a personal touch to your room, and it’s totally easy!

 To sum it all up, a minimalist bedroom is all about simplicity, functionality and elegance.
 What I like about this design and I think others will like too, is that it helps you have a clearer mind and help your stress level at bay.